exanauts/BlockNLPAlgorithms.jl/README.md

 `max_iter::Int`: Maximum number of algorithm iterations.
 Solver terminates with exit status `:Maximum_Iterations_Exceeded` if primal and dual feasibility termination criteria tolerances are not met and decomposition algorithm's iteration count exceeds `max_iter`.
 The default value for this option is 100.

 `max_wall_time::Float64`: Maximum wall time (in seconds) for the decomposition algorithm.
 Solver terminates with exit status `:Maximum_WallTime_Exceeded` if primal and dual feasibility termination criteria tolerances are not met and decomposition algorithm's iteration count exceeds `max_wall_time`.
 The default value for this option is 600 s.

-### Steps for interfacing a subproblem solver
-This package allows the user to provide use own subproblem solver.
-As an illustrative example, here we show the steps to interface this package with a projected gradient descent based solver for bound constrained quadratic programs (To-Do).

 ## Acknowledgements
 This package's development was supported by the Exascale Computing Project (17-SC-20-SC), a joint project of the U.S. Department of Energy’s Office of Science and National Nuclear Security Administration, responsible for delivering a capable exascale ecosystem, including software, applications, and hardware technology, to support the nation’s exascale computing imperative.